-I saw this on TV as a violin playing, church going, straight-A, painfully shy elementary school child of Korean immigrant parents living in the white suburbs of Long Island.
+I saw this on TV when I was a violin playing, church nerd elementary school child of Korean immigrants living in the suburbs of Long Island.
 It's Woody Allen as misfit turned criminal Virgil Starkwell in the mockumentary, Take the Money and Run.
 I've never forgotten how hard I laughed, and since then I have followed Woody Allen's career and life.
 Though I have not seen all 50 of his movies, he is one of the world's great filmmakers and makes among the most complex and interesting cinematic roles for women(E.g.Wonder Wheel).

 Another YouTube gem.
 This reading has made me see Gauguin differently and Keanu too.
 Keanu says, "..for what we leave behind, for who we want to be...
 It is the most human thing."
 PS- Peter Doig's art is in the background which he acknowledges.
 CRUSH!!